bioverflow/Dobermann/README.md

 # Dobermann Watcher
- Android app to monitor another Android phones and their processes.
+ Android app to monitor another Android phones and their own processes.

  ## Features